Cecilia Berdichevsky: Clementina

 Based on Berdichevsky's progress in Argentina, in 1962 she was one of two people awarded scholarships to continue studies at the University of London's Computer Unit for five months, followed by the same length of time at a French institution.
 She returned home the following year as an expert on the workings of Clementina.
 According to Berdichevsky, "Work with Mercury was defined by its resources and its characteristics, structure and operational capabilities, as well as by the languages, routines, stored libraries and facilities that it offered...
 Mercury could not perform more than one operation at the same time, and they were the three basic arithmetical operations: addition, subtraction, and multiplication."
 The computer's resources included: machine language, an assembler named Pig2; a high-level programming language (a compiler) called Autocode.
 Later another compiler called Comic replaced Autocode.
-In those days, compilers were unique and were written only for each computer; they were not developed for use on multiple models of computers until years later.
+In those days, dedicated compilers were developed for each computer model; they were not developed for use on multiple models of computers until years later.
+Detailed information about both the Mercury hardware and the Autocode coding system is included in a downloadable Spanish-language Autocode manual.

-In addition, Berdichevsky worked as Head of Practical Works of Numerical Calculus I, where the tenured professor was her mentor, Manuel Sadosky who was then vice-dean of the Faculty of Exact Sciences of the University of Buenos Aires from 1957 to 1966.
+In addition, Berdichevsky worked as a "head of practical works" of Numerical Calculus I, where the tenured professor was her mentor, Manuel Sadosky, who was vice-dean of the Faculty of Exact Sciences of the University of Buenos Aires from 1957 to 1966.

 Coup d'état

-Berdichevsky worked with Sadosky's institute until an Argentinian coup d'état that installed a military dictatorship, which imposed government control over the workings of the previously autonomous state universities.
+Berdichevsky worked with Sadosky's institute until an Argentine coup d'état that installed a military dictatorship, which imposed government control over the workings of the previously autonomous state universities.
 This intrusion led to student/professor sit-ins that resulted in the violent Night of the Long Batons on 29 July 1966 when military troops physically beat and evicted the academic occupiers from the University of Buenos Aires and other institutions of higher learning.
 Many academics, including Sadosky, were forced into exile.

 Berdichevsky herself began working as an accountant.
 Between 1966 and 1970 she was also one of the directors of Scientific Technical Advisors (ACT), the company formed by her former academic associates, Manuel Sadosky, Rebeca Guber and Juan Chamero.